 How did you get started with Scrapbox?

-Inoue: I've been in charge of customer support together with Nakajima for many years, but when the number of people increased, I had to repeat myself about 3 times.
-It was a waste even when I created the common knowledge structure many times.
+Inoue: I've been in charge of customer support together with Nakajima for many years, but when the number of people increased, I had to repeat myself about three times.
+It was a waste even when I created the typical knowledge structure many times.
 There were times when I was thinking about quitting knowledge sharing because I was frustrated many times.

-However, since there are many new staff joining during the extremely busy season such as the final tax filing period, it is still impossible to carry out operations without a knowledge sharing system.
+However, since many new staff members are joining during the busy season like the final tax filing period, it is still impossible to carry out operations without a knowledge-sharing system.
 Therefore, we launched a project to consider a mechanism for sharing knowledge.

-Inside the support team there is a group for end users and a group for professionals such as certified public accountants and tax accounts, and both teams have started to use it.
+Inside the support team, there is a group for end-users and a group for professionals such as certified public accountants and tax accounts, and both sides have started to use it.
 Nakajima is the main person in charge.

 Is there any special systemic benefit of Scrapbox?

-Nakajima: When I was using other tools in my past efforts, I was able to describe things too freely, and the appearance and method of description fell apart, and there was a problem that its use became disorganized.
-On the other hand, Scrapbox has a unified design and minimum restrictions, so when collecting a lot of information, I thought that it would not be organized to a certain extent by various people.
+Nakajima: When I was using other tools in my past efforts, I was able to describe things too freely.
+The appearance and method of description fell apart, and there was a problem that its use became disorganized.
+On the other hand, Scrapbox has a unified design and minimum restrictions.
+When collecting a lot of information, I thought that it would not be organized to a certain extent by various people.

 Inoue: At first I spent a lot of time deciding the rules and concepts for updating Scrapbox so that the contents wouldn't become scattered.